cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 		- If the PCs seem doubtful, have the guards latch onto that doubt and drill them
 	- (optional) What is your relation to [[Strahd Von Zarovich]]?
 		- They want to filter out [[Strahd Von Zarovich|Strahd]] supporters
+	- [[Ireena Kolyana|Ireena]]'s family name is well know, and she can help with any mistakes here
+		- She'll happily present herself to the guards